 I prefer to have slightly longer sessions of 70 minutes for couples, as I have found it works better.

 I trained with The Tavistock Centre for Couple Relationships, and did my Masters in couple work at The Relate Institute.
 I currently also see clients at Relate.

 I have also done training with Andrew Austin in Metaphors of Movement, a fascinating approach to language and how we talk about our difficulties.

-I am a registered member of BACP and am bound by their code of ethical conduct.
+I am a registered member of BACP and am bound by their code of conduct.
 This includes requirements for proper training, professional supervision, ongoing update training, and insurance.

 I am also a member of Relate's register of professional counsellors.
 Relate is the largest UK organisation dedicated to providing couple counselling.
 It was previously known as the Marriage Guidance Council.